Wake Forest University Department of Counseling

 6. Learning Goals: Develop and submit a written statement of individual learning goals for each semester of internship.
 Goals should be clearly and specifically articulated and should address issues in the following four areas: (1) specific counseling skills, (2) case conceptualization skills, (3) self-awareness, and (4) professional growth and development.

-7. Recordings: (CACREP 4.C) You will record as many of your client sessions as you are able.
+7. Recordings (CACREP 4.C): You will record as many of your client sessions as you are able.
 You will submit a minimum of THREE recordings for review and critique (if you are submitting group sessions for review, you must also submit individual sessions as well.
 Your tapes must be AUDIBLE.
 Inaudible tapes will NOT be accepted, and you will be asked to produce more tapes.
 You MUST use WFU Zoom Pro (zoom.wfu.edu) to record your sessions.
 You must test your recording device and Zoom Pro—prior to starting a session—to make sure that your audio is clear and AUDIBLE.
-Remember: you will need to ensure that you can send the recording to your instructor.
+Remember: you will need to ensure that you can send the recording to your university supervisor.
 Per Wake Forest counseling departmental policy, EITHER audio or video recordings are allowed.

 Each recording should be accompanied by: